 Hubbell continued to play baseball, competing in the Buffalo MUNY league from 1952-58, was an AAABA All-Star and played in the national tournament in Johnstown, Pennsylvania, in 1954.

 Hubbell joined the National Guard in 1958 and had just started his broadcasting career at WESB in Bradford, Pennsylvania, when a car accident put him out of commission for a while.
 After recovering Hubbell contacted a family friend, Si Goldman, who put him to work at WGGO Radio in Salamanca.
-He then worked at WBJA in Batavia as the station's sports director before Goldman hired him at WJTN in March of 1962, where he replaced Dave Hunter, who he had roomed with while he was working at WGGO years before.

 For the next three decades, Hubbell became one of WJTN's featured on-air personalities.
 In addition to working with station management to expand the sports department and play-by-play coverage of local sporting events, Hubbell also became a recognizable voice as an afternoon and evening program host for the station and also spent considerable time on the road doing remote broadcasts for dozens of local businesses and organizations.
 He also served as a master of ceremonies for many area sports banquets, including the Chautauqua Sports Hall of Fame induction dinner, and other functions during his career.